 We recently completed a fabulous cruise on Royal Caribbean’s Oasis of the Seas, which we boarded in Barcelona and took us to visit Palma De Mallorca, Marseille, La Spezia/Cinque Terre, Civitavecchia, and Naples.
 In this video, Chris covers some of the highlights of our cruise and shows you some of the great features of the Oasis of the Seas!

 Civitavecchia is Rome’s main cruise ship and ferry port, and was one of the stops on a Royal Caribbean cruise last month that Chris and I took from Barcelona.
-I had first imagined Civitavecchia to be just another busy, grimy port with nothing interesting to see there.
+I had first imagined Civitavecchia to be just another busy, grimy port that would just be stopover for other places to visit.
 But after noticing a medieval fort right at the end of the port, we thought the city might be interesting enough to see on its own.
 Instead of joining the busloads of cruise ship passengers bound for Rome on their day-excursions, Chris and I decided to spend the day at Civitavecchia to check it out.

 The city has quite an interesting history.
 The present city sits atop an ancient Etruscan settlement.
 After the Romans occupied the city around 100A.D., Emperor Trajan built the port, and it has remained Rome’s main port for the last 2000 years.